UMN-CMS/ldmx-scripts/batch/README.md

 From our point of view, it doesn't matter if you are producing another event file (perhaps doing a different reconstruction for later analysis) or producing a file of histograms.
 Let's analyze the files that the above script generated using the `analysis.py` script in this directory.
 ```
-ldmx-submit-jobs -c analysis.py -o hdfs:TEST/hists --input_dir hdfs:TEST --ldmx_version v2.3.0 --files_per_job 2
+ldmx-submit-jobs -c analysis.py -o EXAMPLE/hists --input_dir EXAMPLE --ldmx_version v2.3.0 --files_per_job 2
 ```

+*Comments*:
+- Like the output directory, the input directory is also relative to your hdfs directory unless a full path is specified.
-Since there are five files to analyze and we are asking for two files per job, we will have three jobs (two with two files and one with one).
+- Since there are five files to analyze and we are asking for two files per job, we will have three jobs (two with two files and one with one).

 #### 3. Refill